 Depending on your age, you have about a 40 percent chance of getting pregnant within two months of having unprotected sex.
-If you want to welcome a new bundle of joy to your family, there are a number of natural ways that you can boost your fertility.
+If you want to welcome a new bundle of joy into your family, several natural steps can boost your chances of conceiving.

 1. Talk to your gynecologist

-Make sure to also talk to your doctor about your general lifestyle.
-They can give you some tips about any changes to make to ensure a healthy pregnancy.
-This is the perfect chance to ask any questions you might have about fertility and getting pregnant.
+Your health care provider will also ask about your general lifestyle.
+They may suggest making a few changes to ensure a healthy pregnancy.
+This is the perfect time to ask any questions you might have about fertility and getting pregnant.

 2. Track your ovulation

-If you want to get pregnant quickly and naturally, you’re going to want to get super-familiar with your menstrual cycle.
+If you want to get pregnant quickly and naturally, you’ll probably get super-familiar with your menstrual cycle.
 Every month, your body prepares for an egg to be fertilized by sperm.

-For you to get pregnant, your partner’s sperm and your egg have to be in the same place at the same time.
-Keeping track of your cycle ensures that you know where the egg is and when ovulation has taken place.
+For you to get pregnant, sperm and your egg have to be in the same place at the same time.
+Keeping track of your cycle will help you know where the egg is and when ovulation has taken place.

-Your egg is viable for around 12 to 24 hours before it starts to degrade.
-Sperm can survive for up to five days in the woman’s reproductive system.
-With this in mind, you can schedule your sexual sessions accordingly.
+An egg is viable for around 12 to 24 hours before it starts to degrade.
+Sperm can survive for up to five days in a woman’s reproductive system.
+With this in mind, you can plan your sexual activity accordingly.

-Track your ovulation by measuring your temperature each morning.
-If you see an increase in temperature, it may mean that ovulation has occurred.
-You can also track your cycle using ovulation tests like an ovulation predictor kit.
+Track your ovulation by measuring your basal body temperature each morning.
+An increase in temperature may mean that ovulation has occurred.
+You can also track your cycle using ovulation tests or predictor kits.
 This kit consists of strips that you pee on to determine the phase of your cycle.
 The strips detect luteinizing hormone, which increases drastically just before you ovulate.

-Have you decided to start a family and are wondering how to get pregnant quickly and naturally within two months?
-It might be time to kick some of your less-desirable habits.
+If you’re wondering how to get pregnant quickly and naturally within two months, it might be time to kick some less-desirable habits.

-For starters, stay away from cigarettes.
-When you smoke cigarettes, you inhale toxins like nicotine and carbon monoxide.
-These both have a detrimental effect on the functioning of your reproductive system and blood vessels, lowering your chances of getting pregnant.
+For starters, if you smoke, it’s best to stay away from cigarettes.
+Cigarettes fill the lungs with toxins like nicotine and carbon monoxide.
+These both harm the functioning of your reproductive system and blood vessels, lowering your chances of getting pregnant.

-These odds drop further if you frequently indulge in alcohol.
-A number of studies have shown that heavy drinking makes it difficult to conceive.
+Your odds of conceiving drop further if you frequently indulge in alcohol.
+Scientists have shown that heavy drinking makes conceiving much more difficult.

 4. Eat a balanced diet